If the sole object be the attainment of the Highest Truth (the supreme goal of existence) the single Upanishad of Mandukya is sufficient.

 This reader is somewhat confused but is not a scholar and so doesn’t dwell on the seeming contradictory nature of some passages in the text marking them up as indices of failure of language, words, to convey the absolute meaning.
 Taken all together one gets a better sense.
 The text goes on to say that, page 198 of pdf: “In truth, there is neither creation, nor existence, nor destruction.”
 Then on page 212 its stated “Brahman which is existence, knowledge and infinity.”
 I want to claim the idea of existence is just that, an idea, and that it therefore implies duality.
 Duality implies a higher reality which I want to call, with the MU, the Ultimate Reality, non dual in itself and yet containing the multiplicity – the world of duality, its myriads of things, objects.
 In short, is it true that existence is a product of mind, ideation?

 Is hydrogen the rope?
 Substratum, predicate for all that is?
 All this is Brahman, Atman.
 The multiplicity is due to Maya, illusion.
-Only that which is without attributes is real; only that is, by which there are, can be, attributes.
+Only that which is without attributes is real; only that is, only the substratum has being, by which there are, can be, attributes.
 However, the attributes due to illusion of Brahman, Atman give pleasure, diversity, multiplicity, where there really is none, to Jivas, embodied souls; and all rejoice and make offerings for the beneficence of the Lord!
 A designator is an attribute.
 Brahman, Atman are not without attributes.
 Only that which is unnameable is without attributes and thus the Ultimate Reality.
-That I am I am that I am.
+That I am, I am that I am.

 Regarding MU III-33.1: Is it an act of mind, ideation to make the claim that only Brahman exists?